rolfbecker/test/README.md

-# Welcome to my personal Sci.
-Prog. repository!
+# Welcome to my Personal Scientific Programming Repository!

 This file is the `README.md`